nasa-gcn/gcn.nasa.gov/app/routes/missions/gecam.md

 </div>

-REAL notices will have Trigger_Number values starting with "1", TEST notices will have Trigger_Number values starting with 100000000.
+Real notices will have Trigger_Number values between 1 and 99999999.
+Test notices will have Trigger_Number values greater than or equal to 100000000.